batmany13/getting_started/README.md

-# Getting started

-Welcome to the brighterlink GitHub repository.
-This is where all of our code is housed, and this is a quick start guide for you to get you quickly acquainted with our system
+Welcome to Brightergy's R&D team, primarily responsible for building the Brighterlink Platform.
+This is your one stop shop for getting to know our system, tools, processes and technology better.

 ## Development Methodology and Tools